 Cavaliers vs. Knicks Injury Report Today - April 26

-The Cleveland Cavaliers (51-31) have one player on the injury report for their NBA playoffs opening round game 5 with the New York Knicks (47-35) at Rocket Mortgage Fieldhouse on Wednesday, April 26 at 7:00 PM ET.
+The Cleveland Cavaliers (51-31) are dealing with just one player on the injury report heading into Game 5 of the first round of the NBA playoffs against the New York Knicks (47-35) at Rocket Mortgage Fieldhouse on Wednesday, April 26 at 7:00 PM ET.

 Watch Cavaliers vs. Knicks with Fubo!

-These teams match up for the second straight game after the Knicks took down the Cavaliers 102-93 on Sunday.
-Jalen Brunson led the Knicks to the victory with a team-leading 29 points.
-Darius Garland scored 23 points in the Cavaliers' loss.
+On Sunday when these teams last played, the Knicks defeated the Cavaliers 102-93.
+Jalen Brunson led the Knicks in the win with 29 points, while Darius Garland scored 23 in the losing effort for the Cavaliers.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.